 As with Star Wars: Galaxy’s Edge, Avengers Campus won’t be complete when it opens later this year.
 In the same way that the Star Wars land held off the opening of its main attraction, Rise of the Resistance, Avengers Campus will do the same with the Quinjet Experience.
 This new “E-Ticket” attraction will allow guests to board one of the iconic Quinjets to fly alongside the Avengers in an adventure to Wakanda and beyond.
 Not many details are known about the attraction yet, but concept art and early word have the ride set to be a new step in immersive experiences.
 A new ride system will put riders into the middle of the battle, with what is rumored to be individually controlled seats and 3D screens.
 There’s no word currently on when we can expect the Quinjet Experience to open in the land.
 Rise of the Resistance didn’t debut in Walt Disney World until roughly 4 months after the land opened, and didn’t arrive at Disneyland until around 7 months after its opening.
 So we don’t expect to see this attraction anytime this year, but if it lives up to the hype, it will be well worth the wait!

-Be sure to stay tuned as we continue to bring you all the Avengers Campus news leading up to the scheduled opening on July 18, 2020!
+Be sure to stay tuned as we continue to bring you all the Avengers Campus news leading up to the grand opening!

 If you need help planning your heroic vacation to Avengers Campus, contact our super friends at Key to the World Travel® for a free, no-obligation quote for your next trip.
 Click here.